convoyinc/dapper/README.md

 `npm install @convoy/dapper`

 ## TypeScript/Javascript
 Most examples are shown in TypeScript, but dapper works great with Javascript.
-TypeScript provides autocompletion of your styles and build time checks that those styles exist.
+TypeScript provides autocompletion of your styles and at build time checks that those styles exist.

 ## React usage